Ziauddin Madani

 He was an Islamic scholar and disciple of Imam Ahmad Raza Khan.
 He was the spiritual teacher of Ilyas Qadri.

-Brief Life
+Early life and education

+He was born in 1877 AD (1294 AH) in Sialkot, Pakistan, to Sheikh Abdul Aziz.
+His family claims descent from Abu Bakr Siddique, a prominent companion of the Prophet Muhammad and the first caliph of Islam.

-Ziauddin Madani was born in Sialkot, a city in Pakistan, in 1877 A.D.
-(1294 AH).
-He got his early education in Sialkot and Lahore.
+He received his early education in Sialkot and Lahore.
 He studied for four years in Pilibhit (Uttar Pradesh, India) and got his Islamic education under the supervision of Wasee Ahmad Muhaddis Soorti.
 He went to Karachi.
 After some time, travelled to Baghdad, Iraq to take blessings from Ghaus e Azam.
-He lived for 4 years and then went to Medina in 1900.
+He lived in Baghdad for 4 years and then travelled to Medina in 1900.
 He stayed in Medina for almost 77 years.
 He died on 2 October 1981.
-He is buried in the cemetery of Medina Jannat ul Baqee.
+He is buried in the cemetery of Medina Jannat ul Baqi.

 Bay’at and Khilafat

-He took the oath of spiritual allegiance from Imam Ahmad Raza Khan of Bareily, who was claimed by some to be the reviver of the 14th century, of the Qadriya movement of Abdul Qadir Jilani.
+He took the oath of spiritual allegiance from Imam Ahmad Raza Khan of Bareilly at the age of 18, who was the reviver of the 14th century, of the Qadriya movement of Abdul Qadir Jilani.